corrode/corrode.github.io/content/blog/illegal-state.md

 }
 ```

-Note how the compiler now guides us towards idiomatic Rust code?
+See how the compiler now guides us towards idiomatic Rust code?
 It's subtle, but `username` is now of type `Username` instead of `String`.
-This means that we can't accidentally create a user with an empty username.
+This means we have much stronger guarantees around our own type as we can't accidentally create a user with an empty username.
 The username has to be constructed before:

 ```rust